Form 16 Part A and Part B Reconciliation for AY 2026-27

 - Form 26AS

-- Deduction proofs
+- All deduction proofs

-Keep these documents in one folder with a short computation note.
-A simple note saying "why this number is in the return" is useful when a Form 16 amount, AIS entry, broker statement, bank interest, or tax challan needs to be explained later.
+Keep these in one folder alongside a brief computation note.
+A note that simply explains "why this number is in the return" is surprisingly useful when, months later, you need to explain an AIS entry, a tax challan, or a bank interest figure to the department.

-Filing checklist
+Pre-filing checklist

 - Confirm the correct assessment year is AY 2026-27 for FY 2025-26 income.